Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-With the characterizations of the W-SOC and the W-SRCQ, and with the differential of the KKT mapping $F$ along $\widetilde{\Mcal}$, we are ready to present the main result of this subsection.
-The following theorem provides the complete characterization of the \emph{stratum-restricted strong metric regularity} of $F$ on $\widetilde{\Mcal}$.
+Building on the definitions of the W-SOC and W-SRCQ, and utilizing the manifold differential of the KKT mapping $F$ given in~\eqref{eq:dF_z_block}, we present the main result of this subsection.
+This theorem provides a comprehensive characterization of the stratum-restricted strong metric regularity of $F$ on $\widetilde{\mathcal{M}}$.